Windows Vista was one of Microsoft’s least favoured operating systems and the proof is in the numbers.

 Why do I need to update from Windows Vista?

 Windows Vista was released over 10 years ago, so Microsoft has turned its attentions to newer products including Windows 7 and Windows 10.
-As such, Windows Vista will no longer be safe after April 11.
+As such, Windows Vista is no longer safe.

 What happens if I keep using Windows Vista?

 Your machine will continue to work, but it won't be safe.

 According to Microsoft: "It might become more vulnerable to security risks and viruses.
 Internet Explorer 9 is no longer supported, so if your Windows Vista PC is connected to the Internet and you use Internet Explorer 9 to surf the web, you might be exposing your PC to additional threats.

 Software and hardware might not work, as manufactures develop for newer versions of Windows.
 Software makers such as Google Chrome and Firefox are already dropping support for Vista.